 Ricky's main research focus explores trans-disciplinary perspectives of 'career'.
-Such explorations allow for research activities to span across academic disciplines as highlighted below:
+Such explorations allow for research activities to span across academic disciplines as highlighted in publication section below:

 Ricky has an on-going research collaboration with Graham Ferris (reader in Law at NTU) exploring how sociological concepts – e.g. Goffman’s ‘moral career’ - can be introduced into the Law curriculum to influence the teaching of ethics.
 This was outlined in a paper at the Association of Law Teachers Annual conference where it won the Stan Marsh prize for best paper (2014).

-Ricky is a named reviewer for the British Journal of Guidance and Counselling and the International 'Groupwork' Journal.
+Ricky is a named reviewer for the British Journal of Guidance and Counselling, Journal of Reflective Practice and the International 'Groupwork' Journal.